eropple/tmuxed/README.md

 ## Getting `tmuxed` ##
 New releases will always be on the--wait for it--[releases page](https://github.com/eropple/tmuxed/releases).
 I'll automatically publish releases for any platform targeted by both `tmux` and Deno; this means that there's no Windows release because there's no `tmux` target.
 On the other hand, I use `tmuxed` in WSL2 pretty much every day, so we're all set.

+You can also grab mainline development releases from the [GitHub Actions page](https://github.com/eropple/tmuxed/actions).

 ## How does it work? ##
 It's easy: `tmuxed go`!